Accepted Students

 All incoming students are required to complete the following forms:

 1.)
 If you do not have a passport or need to renew, please do so ASAP.
 For incoming cadets that already have a passport, please check the expiration date!
-If your passport is going to expire within six months of January 2024, renew your passport.
+If your passport is going to expire within six months of January 2025, renew your passport.
 Some countries require that your passport be valid at least six months beyond the dates of your trip.
 Students will be participating in either Sea Term or Experiential Learning trips which include foreign ports/travel.
-If you have questions regarding passports or any travel requirements outside of the United States, please contact the Office of Intercultural Engagement at intercultural@maritime.edu.
+If you have questions regarding passports or any travel requirements outside of the United States, please contact the Capt.
+Paul Cuffe Center for Inclusion at cuffecenter@maritime.edu

 Please note, Marine Transportation and Marine Engineering students will apply for their Merchant Mariner Credential (MMC) during the first semester of freshman year.
 Unless a student has already obtained an MMC for job opportunities, we encourage students to wait and allow us to help guide them through this process.
 The Director of Mariner Credentialing will meet several times with students throughout the semester as they complete the major milestones culminating in the mariner credential.
 The MMC is NOT a requirement for Sea Term I.